hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ## Grafana

-Moving on from the gitlab metrics we turned our eyes towards grafana.
+Moving on from the GitLab metrics we turned our eyes towards Grafana.

-### Grafana Gitlab Plugin
+### Grafana GitLab Plugin

-The best experience can probably be had with the official [grafana gitlab datasource](https://grafana.com/docs/plugins/grafana-gitlab-datasource/latest/).
-It comes free for grafana cloud subscriptions, which also has a free tier, or for any grafana enterprise license.
+The best experience can probably be had with the official [Grafana GitLab datasource](https://grafana.com/docs/plugins/grafana-gitlab-datasource/latest/).
+It comes free for Grafana Cloud subscriptions, which also has a free tier, or for any Grafana Enterprise license.

-Unfortunately in our scenario, we cannot simply pipe our corporate gitlab data into a grafana cloud account for some ad-hoc analysis, and our company doesn't have the enterprise license.
+Unfortunately in our scenario, we cannot simply pipe our corporate GitLab data into a Grafana Cloud account for some ad-hoc analysis, and our company doesn't have the enterprise license.
 Though it only supports the pipelines and not jobs, if your company fills these requirements, it might be a good option for you.

-### Grafana Gitlab Integration
+### Grafana GitLab Integration

-The [grafana gitlab
+The [Grafana GitLab
 integration](https://grafana.com/docs/grafana-cloud/monitor-infrastructure/integrations/integration-reference/integration-gitlab/)
-concerns itself with the monitoring of gitlab runners.
-It shows the number of executed jobs, together with a number of http status codes returned by the runners.
+concerns itself with the monitoring of GitLab runners.
+It shows the number of executed jobs, together with a number of HTTP status codes returned by the runners.

 ![](https://raw.githubusercontent.com/mvisonneau/gitlab-ci-pipelines-exporter/main/docs/images/grafana_dashboard_jobs.jpg)

 The related
 [gitlab-ci-pipelines-exporter](https://github.com/mvisonneau/gitlab-ci-pipelines-exporter/tree/main)
-in the screenshot above operates at the same level of the gitlab runner, but publishes many more metrics, including the much desired job information.
+in the screenshot above operates at the same level of the GitLab runner, but publishes many more metrics, including the much desired job information.
 If you have your runners self-hosted on kubernetes, together with a prometheus backend then this is probably the best option.

-## Grafana and Sqlite
+## Grafana and SQLite

 With the easy options off the table there were few choices left.
-We had to build something ourselves, fetching the data via the gitlab api and ingesting them into some datasource.
+We had to build something ourselves, fetching the data via the GitLab api and ingesting them into some datasource.

-The company that we work at does not have a grafana server and the only monitoring tool is basically cloudwatch, to ingest this data we will have to start grafana locally.
+The company that we work at does not have a Grafana server and the only monitoring tool is basically cloudwatch, to ingest this data we will have to start Grafana locally.

 The complete code is also available [here](https://gist.github.com/flyck/e3deb7db07a5817dfb3a5c49b205a1c4).

 ### 1) Exploring the data

-Gladly gitlab offers a supergraph, which can be easily explored with their public [graphql explorer](https://gitlab.com/-/graphql-explorer).
+Gladly GitLab offers a supergraph, which can be easily explored with their public [graphql explorer](https://gitlab.com/-/graphql-explorer).
 After a tries we had our paginated query:

 ```graphql